(All artworks are copyright)

-Yamilet Sempé is an Artist of French origins, born in Cuba in 1970 (Naturalized French-American), she exiled to France in 1988, where she surrounded herself with renowned French artists.
+Yamilet Sempé is an Artist of French origins, born in Cuba in 1970 (Naturalized French-American), she return to France in 1988, where she surrounded herself with renowned French artists.

 Her art is collected in countries such as Bahrain, Cuba, Spain, France, Italy and USA, just to name a few.

-She resides between Florida, USA and Paris, France.
+She resides between Omaha, NE, USA and Paris, France.

 Sempé is an autodidact artist with several pictorial languages, the best known are abstract and geometric.

 One of her peculiarities is her ability to decompose the geometric by taking it to the abstract, always respecting the colors of her palette.

 She is one of the few female artists that has these characteristics.

 Her overflowing imagination and her fast and sure eye lead her to visualize every second of the palpable and the mystical of everyday life, to capture it in her geometric and abstract work, where we see reflected both the figurative and the spiritual.